 And we drink them all down without a second thought.
 The USDA reports2 that almost half of our added sugar intake comes from sugar-laden drinks.

 Excess sugar can cause obesity and overtax our pancreas, leading to Type 2 diabetes.
 It is also a contributing factor to heart disease.
 Excess body weight from overconsumption of sugar also makes it easier for cancer cells to grow.3

 So what can we do to avoid overindulging in liquid sugar?

 Here are seven tips to help you dial back on this sweet problem that’s adversely affecting our collective health.

-Eliminating liquid sugar from your diet takes a little planning.
-However, you can reap terrific long-term health benefits from your efforts, which can give you a leg up in the battle against obesity.
+Eliminating liquid sugar from your diet takes a little planning and a lot of willpower.
+In the end, you will reap terrific long-term health benefits from your efforts.

 GuideStone cares about your health.
 We believe that when the Body of Christ is healthy, it’s free to transform the world.
 That’s why each of our health plans includes wellness tools and resources designed to keep you healthy and ready to serve.
 See why GuideStone’s Christian health plans are a good fit for your team.